aseniah/PageSniffer/README.md

     "userKey": ""
 }
 ```
 * These values need to be created at https://pushover.net.
 You will need to create a user account to obtain a `userKey` and create an application to obtain an `appKey`.
-You will also want to download once of their [device clients](https://pushover.net/clients) to recieve notifications.
+You will also want to download one of their [device clients](https://pushover.net/clients) to recieve notifications.
 The service is free for a short term and the [pricing](https://pushover.net/pricing) is reasonable.
 I've found the service to be useful in a number of other projects.
 I used the pagesniffer.png image in this project for my Pushover app icon.

 ```
 "webpages": [{